 Though it isn’t a guaranteed entitlement, they are freely awarded on the basis of economic hardship — meaning priority is given to those with “the absolute highest levels of need”.

-This need-based grant offers one way for single mothers of limited means to “go back to school” and re-enter the workforce.
-And it’s free money that does not need to be repaid.
+These need-based education grants offer one way for single mothers of limited means to “go back to school” and re-enter the workforce.

 The first step in applying for a Pell Grant is to complete a Free Application for Federal Student Aid.
 The deadline for submission is June 30 each year or as early as October 1 preceding the year for which you need aid.